-GENERAL CATALOG 2012 - 2013
+GENERAL CATALOG 2013 - 2014

-Vernon College is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award associate degrees.
+Vernon College is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award associate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Vernon College.